Are the Right Precautions Being Taken When it Comes to Self-Driving Cars?

 Weather, Radiation and Other Unknowns

 Human drivers can be poorly affected by severe weather conditions like rain, snow, and sleet.
 It is not yet clear how self-driving cars will deal with severe weather and how their components will be affected.
 Algorithms may not account for all circumstances, and severe weather can also directly affect computer components, from flooding rain to extreme heat.
+For example, Las Vegas’s extreme summer heat could pose significant risks to autonomous vehicles.

 Others have raised concerns about the interactions of various electronics on the roadways and in autonomous vehicles themselves.
 There are often many different systems in today’s human-propelled cars, including GPS systems, Bluetooth, Wi-Fi, and entertainment systems, alongside those operating on the roads.
 Some health experts have expressed concerns that self-driving vehicles could add to an overload of electromagnetic field radiation, leaving humans at greater risk for high blood pressure, migraine headaches, insomnia, and other symptoms.